UzzalPahan/coding-bootcamp-testimonials-slider-master/README.md

 # coding-bootcamp-testimonials-slider-master
-This is coding-bootcamp-testimonials-slider-master using html css and javascript
+This is frontend mentor challange.
+Coding-bootcamp-testimonials-slider-master using html css and javascript